Skip to main content

 Define the validation evidence before implementation starts.
 Include sample subscriptions, expected Revenue Element outputs, expected Revenue Recognition Journal Entries, and expected deferred revenue reclass outcomes.

 Set ownership explicitly: engineering owns sync contracts and retries; finance owns rule approval and close validation.
-If either side cannot approve the evidence pack, scope is not ready.
-If you want a deeper dive, read What is 'Deferred Revenue' and How to Account for It.
+If either side cannot approve the evidence pack, the scope is not ready.
+For background on the balance sheet impact, see What is 'Deferred Revenue' and How to Account for It.

 Pick one commercial source of truth before you connect anything.
 Boundary mistakes can be harder to unwind than mapping mistakes, especially once finance has started recognition.